 The next step is to make sure your account is current and not overdue.
 If you have a balance on your account, pay online and you will no longer receive this error.
 If you believe your account is in good standing or need help bringing it current, contact our customer solutions team and someone would be happy to assist you!
 If you need to provide a credit card number, please call us - we cannot accept credit cards over email or chat.
 Once all billing problems are resolved, the integration should work properly.

-You may see the error “Method requires access to Subscriber information” or “Application not authorized to manage email”.
-Both are related to the permissions requested by the integration.
+You may see the error “Missing required scopes:" with a list of permissions required like "subscriber.read-extended".
+This error is related to the permissions (also called scopes) requested by the integration.
 To help protect your AWeber account, we require an integration to ask permission before accessing sensitive subscriber information or sending any email on your behalf.
 These permissions are configured by your integration.

 You can read more about permissions in our knowledge base article.
 If your integration is returning these errors, the developer will need to change their settings then you will need to disconnect and reconnect the integration.

 If you see a message that says “Rate Limit Error” it means the integration you are using has made too many requests to AWeber’s API or has made them too quickly.
 In order to keep our servers available for everyone, we put limits in place.
 If you see this error, contact the developer of your integration and send them this knowledge base article.